qwjhvbxi/SAEV/README.md

 If you use this code in your research, please cite:

 1. R.Iacobucci, R.Bruno, J.D.Schmöcker. *Integrated optimisation-simulation framework for scalable smart charging and relocation of shared autonomous electric vehicles*.
-Energies, 2021
+Energies, 2021. doi: [10.3390/en14123633](https://doi.org/10.3390/en14123633)

 If you use the FCR module, please additionally cite: